ksy141/openmscg/docs/source/basics.rst

 Many `CLI commands <commands.html>`_ need to read a topology file for processing, and use the option flag ``--top file``.

-* The file format (e.g. LAMMPS, CGTOP, ...) is automatically determined based on the content of the file.
+* The file format (e.g. LAMMPS or CGTOP) is automatically determined based on the content of the file.

-* At this moment, only two formats are supported by OpenMSCG, ``lammps`` and ``cgtop``.
+* At this moment, only two formats are supported by openMSCG, ``lammps`` and ``cgtop``.
 But more formats will be supported in the future.

-* In LAMMPS, the atom types are named using digital IDs (1, 2, ...).
+* In LAMMPS, the atom types are named using numeric IDs (1, 2, ...).
 To be more user-friendly, the option ``--names`` can be used to define the list of atom types by character-string-based names.

 **Examples**::